mpbcvideo/av-capture-gui/README.md

 # av-capture-gui
-A simple pythonic graphical user interface for capturing, encoding, and uploading local audio and video using Tkinter, FFmpeg, and the AWS Python SDK, boto3
+A simple graphical user interface for capturing, encoding, and uploading local audio and video using a Flask micro web framework, FFmpeg, and boto3.